 I. Introduction

 The document identifies the main behaviours that show how the official statistics community implements or “lives” the set of Core Values of Official Statistics.
+The behaviours associated with each core value should be seen as “indicative” rather than “exhaustive” and are designed to be used as a guide for compilers of Official Statistics in building trust with the user community.
 The Core Values were endorsed by the Conference of European Statisticians (CES) in June 2022.
 While the Core Values are intended for audiences within and outside official statistics, the main audience for the list of behaviours is members of the official statistics community.

 Both the Core Values and these behaviours are fully compatible with and complementary to the UN Fundamental Principles of Official Statistics.
-They are also aligned with similar frameworks, including the European Statistics Code of Practice and the OECD Recommendation on Good Statistical Practice.
+They are also aligned with similar frameworks, including the European Statistics Code of Practice and the OECD Recommendation on Good Statistical Practice and the United Nations National Quality Assurance Framework.
 Annex 1 shows the mappings of the Core Values to these standards and frameworks.

-These behaviours are intended to encourage official statistics organisations to act in ways that inspire the confidence and trust of users, whilst upholding strict professional and ethical standards.
+The “added value” of the core values and associated behaviours is that they encourage official statistics organisations to act in ways that inspire the confidence and trust of users, whilst upholding strict professional and ethical standards.
 They are not intended as a set of rules or quality criteria.
 Instead, they provide practical guidance on what it means to implement the Core Values and Fundamental Principles in practice, and they can be interpreted taking account of national specificities.
-This list of behaviours will be illustrated by a set of practical examples from different countries, which will be maintained as a wiki knowledge base by the UNECE Secretariat.
+The behaviours in this list are indicative in nature and will be complemented by a set of practical examples from different countries, which will be maintained as a wiki knowledge base by the UNECE Secretariat.

 The development of the list of behaviours was prompted by the increasingly varied challenges facing the official statistics community, including demands for new types of outputs, more disaggregated data, and new roles within the wider data community.
 The list of behaviours, the Core Values and the Fundamental Principles of Official Statistics provide a framework to support managers in statistical organizations when deciding on whether to pursue new activities and opportunities.
+They illustrate the fundamental respect of the official statistics community for users, data providers and other stakeholders.

 The list of behaviours was elaborated by a Task Team of senior managers from eleven national statistical offices across the UNECE region and beyond.
 It is intended to be a living document, evolving as the nature and requirements of official statistics change over time.